bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

     - A country (individual) has an comparative advantage if it can produce a particular good or service with lower opportunity cost
     - In other words, they have to give up less
     - Gains from trade are based on comparative advantage
-- Example from Microeconomics
-    - Consider the two centers from the 2024 Denver Nuggets: Nikola Jokic and DeAndre Jordan.
-    - Assume that Nikola Jokic is better than DeAndre Jordan at all facets of basketball.
-In other words, * Jokic has an absolute advantage *.
-    - However, unlike Jokic, Jordan specializes in rebounding.
-So, it does not cost Jordan as much if he just rebounds the entire game (his opportunity cost for is lower).
-So, even if Jokic might be a better rebounder, * Jordan has an comparative advantage in rebounding *.

 ### Calcuating Comparative Advantage